 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?

-RESPONSE/RECOVERY PLANN ING Emergency Operations Plan Yes Borough of Stanhope EOP, 2023 Local Office of Emergency Management How has or will this be integrated with the HMP and how does this reduce risk?
-The Emergency Operations Plan aims to assess the Borough's ability to respond to emergency and identifies recommendations to improve its capacity to prepare and respond to future events.
-The plan address both short- and long-term recovery.
-Continuity of Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+RESPONSE/RECOVERY PLANN ING Emergency Operations Plan Yes Borough of Stanhope EOP, 2023 Local Office of Emergency Management How has or will this be integrated of The Emergency Operations Plan a recommendations to improve its ca long-term recovery. aims to asses s the Borough's ability to respon Continuity of Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Substantial Damage Response Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Threat and Hazard Identification and Risk Assessment No - - How has or will this be integrated with the HMP and how does this reduce risk?
-Post-Disaster Recovery Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Post-Disaster Recovery Plan No - - - How has or will this be integrated v with the HMP and how does this reduce risk?
 Public Health Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other How has or will this be integrated v No with the HMP - and how does this reduce risk? - - -